Vittor-Javidan/EarthLogServerExample/README.md

-# Follow these simple steps to start the example server:
+# Follow these simple steps to create a demo local server:

 - install nodeJS and remember to install npm during node install process https://nodejs.org/

+- download this repository by clicking on "Code" > "Download Zip".

+- Extract the files into a folder.

-- Open a terminal inside the repo folder and run the command "npm install" to install all dependencies.
+- Open a terminal inside the main repository folder (Where is located the package.json file) and run the command "npm install" to install all dependencies.

-- run the "npx tsc" command to build the server files.
+- run the "npx tsc" command on terminal to build the server files.

 - to define the desired lts server version, just change the lts version number on "start" script inside package.json file.